NathanHawks/SR1ePayDataApp/README.md

 ----------------------------------------------------
 HOW TO INSTALL
 - Download the installer to your Android device by pointing its web browser at: https://github.com/NathanHawks/SR1ePayDataApp/raw/master/app/release/sr1epda-0_1.apk
 - Make the serious life decision whether or not to allow some random person's unsigned app to run on your device.
 Yeah, sorry, I tried to do a signature but it didn't work.
-Future versions will be signed, eventually.
+Future versions will be signed, eventually, maybe, if there are any future versions.

 ----------------------------------------------------
 IF IT WON'T INSTALL